How to improve your credit score

 5. Create a history of responsible borrowing

-Every provider wants a sensible borrower.
-They appreciate applicants who make repayments on time and keep within agreed credit limits.
-It could be something as small as a monthly mobile phone contract or a digital streaming service subscription, but if you demonstrate you can manage credit well, it could go a long way to helping you increase your credit score.
+Every lender wants a sensible borrower.
+They like applicants who make repayments on time and keep within agreed credit limits.
+It could be something as small as a monthly mobile phone contract or a digital streaming service subscription, so if you show you can manage credit well, it could go a long way to helping you increase your credit score.

 6. Close inactive accounts